Article Updated: January 22, 2022

 Let’s Get To It – Mixing Your Own Fiber Supplement

-The active ingredient for Metamucil® and possibly other fiber supplements is Psyllium Husk Powder (Citrucel uses methylcellulose).
+The active ingredient for Metamucil® and possibly other fiber supplements is Psyllium Husk Powder (Paid link) (It may cause allergic reactions in people sensitive to psyllium).

-I bought a 24-ounce bag of Viva Naturals Organic Psyllium Husk Powder from Amazon, mixed it with 4 cups of Stevia Extract.
-That’s it.
+I bought a 24-ounce bag of Viva Naturals Organic Psyllium Husk Powder from Amazon, (Paid link) mixed it with 4 cups of Stevia Extract.
+(Paid link) That’s it.
 Done.
 Except for the storage, that is.

 How’s It Taste, You Ask?